Nowcasting using regression on signatures: Nowcasting via regression on signatures

 \subsection{Rolling windows for signatures}

-In Section \ref{sec:signKalman} we saw that we can replicate the Kalman filter with a linear combination of signatures, where the linear signature terms are multiplied by the true value of the hidden process at some past time.
-In the context of nowcasting, to account for non-stationary behaviour of the time series, we can take a rolling/sliding window as discussed in Section \ref{sec:practicalsig}.
-Given we want to maximise the use of alternative data sources that are more timely than the target series, our window of information should include at least the time of the last target variable measurement.
-Therefore, it is reasonable to assume that the ``true'' value of the target variable at some point in the window that we compute signatures will be available to us, which we can then use as a multiplier.
-This is denoted by \(Y_t^-\) in (\ref{eqn:regressionsigna}).
-Alternatively, a past estimate can be used.
-As explained in Lemma \ref{lemma:longerwindow}, the multiplier can be at any fixed time within the lookback window (different past times willl results in different regression coefficients).
+In Section~\ref{sec:signKalman} we saw that we can replicate the Kalman filter with a linear combination of signatures, where the linear signature terms are multiplied by the true value of the hidden process at some past time.
+In the context of nowcasting, to account for non-stationary behaviour of time series, we can compute signatures of our observations over a rolling or sliding window as discussed in Section~\ref{sec:practicalsig}.